Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Algoma Central Corporation owns and operates the largest fleet of dry and liquid bulk carriers operating on the Great Lakes – St. Lawrence Waterway, including self-unloading dry-bulk carriers, gearless dry-bulk carriers and product tankers.
 Algoma also owns ocean self-unloading dry-bulk vessels operating in international markets and a 50% interest in NovaAlgoma, which includes a diversified portfolio of dry-bulk fleets operating internationally.

 Atlantic Towing Limited has been a leader in marine services for over 50 years.
 As part of JDI integrated Logistics, we partner with our family of companies to provide comprehensive and customized transportation solutions to high-profile companies in a variety of industries.
 As a customer-centric company, we are committed to thoroughly understanding your marine transportation needs, and providing best solutions.
 Guiding our efforts are four simple, customer-facing priorities: Quality, Delivery, Cost and Innovation.
+We are Canadian-owned and operated.
+With a history of professionalism and safe service, industry-leading QHSE certifications, an innovative approach to vessel design and personnel training, and a focus on continually expanding the areas we serve, ATL brings successful marine transportation solutions to our customers around the world.

-The CSL Group Inc. (“CSL”) of Montreal, Canada is a world-leading provider of marine dry bulk cargo handling and delivery services.
-Through its major operating divisions, Canada Steamship Lines, CSL Americas, CSL Australia, CSL Asia and CSL Europe, CSL owns and operates a highly diversified fleet of specialized self-unloading vessels, off-shore transshippers and Handysize bulk carriers, and delivers more than 78 million tonnes of cargo to industrial customers annually.
+The CSL Group Inc. (CSL'') of Montreal, Canada is a world-leading provider of marine dry bulk cargo handling and delivery services.
+Through its major operating divisions, Canada Steamship Lines, CSL Americas, CSL Australia, CSL Africa and CSL Peak (Europe), CSL owns and operates a highly diversified fleet of specialized self-unloading vessels, off-shore transshippers and Handysize bulk carriers, and delivers more than 78 million tonnes of cargo to industrial customers annually.
 CSL's history can be traced back to 1845.
-At CSL, we are committed to the wellbeing of our crews and employees, and to promoting a corporate culture that values high ethical standards, a safe and healthy workplace and respect for the environment.
-A career with CSL is both stimulating and challenging, and we are continually seeking skilled and passionate individuals to occupy key roles throughout our company.

 Horizon Maritime has operations in both Norway and across Canada and is positioned to serve both the unique challenges of our Canadian waters as well as harsh and deep-water environments around the globe.
 Our company is built on a foundation of trust and integrity, driven and developed by energetic, hands-on professionals in a collaborative environment.
 Our value streams support the Canadian and global marine industry with Offshore and Inshore Operations, Vessel Crewing, Logistics and Vessel Management, all while supported by an unwavering commitment to health and safety.
 We recognize, partner with, mentor, and hire from traditionally underrepresented groups, as such we are an equal opportunity employer and support the development of our people through training and mentoring.
 We also work closely with many Universities and Colleges in Canada to create meaningful opportunities for students and graduates both on and offshore.”